1.) You know cow tipping is impossible.

 2.)
 You can drive any vehicle with a clutch.

 4.)
-You are devoted to either red or green tractors every bit as much as you are devoted to a pro football team (if not more).
+You are devoted to a particular brand of tractor every bit as much as you are devoted to a pro sports team (if not more).

 5.)
-When you give directions you don't use street names, you use landmarks.
+When you give directions you don't use street names.
+You use landmarks; such as trees, barns, and bridges.

 6.)
-If someone asks you about the weather you tell them it is either too wet or too dry.
+If someone asks you about the weather you will always add that it is either too wet or too dry.
 And you are never, ever satisfied with the weather regardless of how close to perfect it is.
+“Well, we could always use some more rain.”

 7.)
-You fear hearing the words, "Cows are out."
+You fear hearing the three words, "Cows are out."

 8.)
 You never had to talk with your parents about the birds and the bees.
 The farm or ranch provided ample opportunity to learn that lesson on your own.